Skip to main content

 Permitting in Bahama Shores

-All Bahama Shores permits run through the City of St. Petersburg Development Services — not Pinellas County.
+All Bahama Shores permits run through the City of St. Petersburg Development Services, not Pinellas County.
 Standard review timeline is 2–5 weeks.
+Bahama Shores sits inside the broader operational envelope where Revolution files permits regularly — the southern St. Petersburg coastal corridor, all the beaches, and the AE-zone neighborhoods that ring Tampa Bay:

 Bahama Shores is not a historic district.
 No Certificate of Appropriateness required.
 Standard city building permits apply for all renovation work.